Carabona Tower: Description

 The tower is a rectangular building of 10.95 m by 6.10 m, with a height of up to 9.20 m; it has three floors.
 It has a pitched roof with eaves ending in a curved roof tiles.
 The three floors are connected by a vaulted staircase.
 The arrangement of the floors gives the impression that the original tower was smaller than it currently is.
 However, this is not very likely because the arrangement of the ashlar blocks at the corners of the present building shows that this would only be possible if the original tower had been almost completeletely dismantled.

 A height difference between the forged steel of the first floor shows that the building was not constructed in one go, but that it was built in several stages over a longer period of time.
 The first stage must have started in the 13th century when the arched doorway of the facade was built.
 However, the arrowslits, the pillar of the top floor and the roof belong to another construction period, which took place during the 18th century (in 1755 it was converted into a farmhouse); also around this time, the four attached dwellings were added and the tower rebuilt.

-Considering the typology of the residence and the division of the ground floor, it could be considered rural, as the kitchen and the living area are in the same room, which is also connected to the stables, whilst the bedrooms are on the upper floortop floor.
+Considering the typology of the residence and the division of the ground floor, it could be considered rural, as the kitchen and the living area are in the same room, which is also connected to the stables, whilst the bedrooms are on the upper floor.
 In the staircase leading to the bedrooms, remains were found of what could have been an old chimney at that time.